Dr. Maureen Topps named Honorary Fellow

 When Dr. Topps first arrived at NOSM she saw a lot of excitement in Northern Ontario for the new school—and high expectations for its success.

-“I was a stranger brought in,” she said.
+“I was a stranger brought in,” she says.
 “We had two very disparate organizations—successful medical training programs in Sudbury and Thunder Bay—that needed to come together under a brand new organization.”

 NOSM proved a great learning experience in medical administration.
 It inspired Dr. Topps to learn more.
 In 2014, with NOSM’s support, she earned an executive MBA from Athabasca University.